 !IMPORTANT: updates to test cases in your library will apply globally to all projects which are referencing that test case.

-Abuse Cases can be created directly from the Test Cases section on a project by Admins or Project Coordinators; and are stored & tracked per project in the Test Suite Builder module under the new Abuse Cases tab.
+Abuse Cases are stored & tracked per project in the Test Suites module module under the Project Abuse Cases section.

-Any test suites you delete from the library will no longer be able to select them on any projects or project requests.
-However they will still be referenced on existing projects so that integrity of test cases on a project remains in-tact.
+Any test suites you archive from the library will no longer be available for projects or project requests.
+However, any historical project using the test suite will not be affected so that integrity of test cases on a project remains in-tact.